Maus: Artwork

 The story is text-driven, with few wordless panels among its 1,500 black-and-white panels.
 The art has high contrast, with heavy black areas and thick black borders balanced against areas of white and wide white margins.
 There is little gray in the shading.
 In the narrative present, the pages are arranged in eight-panel grids; in the narrative past, Spiegelman found himself "violating the grid constantly" with his page layouts.

 Spiegelman rendered the original three-page "Maus" and "Prisoner on the Hell Planet" in highly detailed, expressive styles.
 Spiegelman planned to draw Maus in such a manner, but after initial sketches he decided to use a pared-down style, one little removed from his pencil sketches, which he found more direct and immediate.
 Characters are rendered in a minimalist way: animal heads with dots for eyes and slashes for eyebrows and mouths, sitting on humanoid bodies.
 Spiegelman wanted to get away from the rendering of the characters in the original "Maus", in which oversized cats towered over the Jewish mice, an approach which Spiegelman says, "tells you how to feel, tells you how to think".
 He preferred to let the reader make independent moral judgments.
 He drew the cat-Nazis the same size as the mouse-Jews, and dropped the stereotypical villainous expressions.

-Spiegelman wanted the artwork to have a diary feel to it, and so drew the pages on stationery with a fountain pen and typewriter correction fluid.
+Spiegelman wanted the artwork to have a diary-like feel to it, and so drew the pages on stationery with a fountain pen and typewriter correction fluid.
 It was reproduced at the same size it was drawn, unlike his other work, which was usually drawn larger and shrunk down, which hides defects in the art.

+Allegory

+Talking animals have been a staple of comics, and while they have a traditional reputation as children's fare, the underground had long made use of them in adult stories, for example in Robert Crumb's Fritz the Cat, which comics critic Joseph Witek asserts shows that the genre could "open up the way to a paradoxical narrative realism" that Maus exploited.
+Spiegelman, like many of his critics, has expressed concern that "[r]eality is too much for comics ... so much has to be left out or distorted", admitting that his presentation of the story may not be accurate.
+He takes a postmodern approach; Maus "feeds on itself", telling the story of how the story was made.
+It examines the choices Spiegelman made in the retelling of his father's memories, and the artistic choices he had to make.
+For example, when his French wife converts to Judaism, Spiegelman's character frets over whether to depict her as a frog, a mouse, or another animal.